uvalib/100objects/README.md

 directory.
 Identify the width and height of the uploaded image to use later.
 * Create a new file in the _newobjects folder using the naming convention of object101?.md where the question mark gets replaced with a letter of the alphabet.
-Start backwards with the letter _z_ as you add an one, which should allow for up to 26 submissions - we can come up with a name convention change if you expect more.
+Start backwards with the letter _z_ as you add a new one, which should allow for up to 26 submissions - we can come up with a name convention change if you expect more.
 This will place the newer item at the top of the file directory listing and thus put it at the top of the page.
 For example, _object101z.md_ was created with Molly's submission information into it since her entry is